ant-design/ant-design/components/form/index.en-US.md

 ### dependencies

 Used when there are dependencies between fields.
 If a field has the `dependencies` prop, this field will automatically trigger updates and validations when upstream is updated.
 A common scenario is a user registration form with "password" and "confirm password" fields.
 The "Confirm Password" validation depends on the "Password" field.
 After setting `dependencies`, the "Password" field update will re-trigger the validation of "Check Password".
-You can refer [examples](#components-form-demo-register).
+You can refer [examples](#components-form-demo-dependencies).

 `dependencies` shouldn't be used together with `shouldUpdate`, since it may result in conflicting update logic.

-`dependencies` supports `Form.Item` with render props children since `4.5.0`.

 ### shouldUpdate